jejacks0n/mercury/README.md

 - Link Tools: Insert and edit links, including TOC/Bookmark links.
 - Media Tools: Insert and edit images, youtube videos, and vimeo videos.
 - Image Uploading: Drag images from your desktop and they'll be automatically uploaded and inserted.
-- Table Editing: Advanced table editing and creation.
+- Table Editing: Advanced table editing and creation, including support for multiple column and rows spans.
 - Snippets: Insert and edit predefined and reusable bits of markup/code using drag and drop.
-- Notes: Attach notes to any page and communicate with other content authors.

 ## Installation